History, tourist information, and nearby accommodation

 There are four storeys of rooms on view.
 The ground floor features the kitchen, dining room, banqueting hall, and Oak Room, named for the wonderful panelling that graces the walls.

-On the first floor are 5 further chambers, including a Long Drawing Room, with intricate plasterwork ceiling decoration.
-The second floor features another 3 chambers, including the Red Room, with extraordinary rich, red wallpaper, and there are three more small rooms on the top floor.
+On the first floor are five further chambers, including a Long Drawing Room, with intricate plasterwork ceiling decoration.
+The second floor features another three chambers, including the Red Room, with extraordinary rich, red wallpaper, and there are three more small rooms on the top floor.

 We had a wonderful tour of the house with the owner, who regaled us with tales of playing in the historic house as a child, and all the adventures he and his friends got up to.
 The tour took us from the wonderful hall with its beautifully carved screen, top the timbered dining room and kitchens, up the magnificent Jacobean staircase to the very top of the house, under the eaves.